PersonalHealthTrain/PHT_FHIR_Demos_German_Initiative/PHT_Demo_FHIR/BMI/readme.md

 - Then the handler (station) gets notified automatically (well, the routing module schedules it, though).
 - The train gets executed at the startion, send the result back to the client on the web-app result service endpoint.
 - Additionally, the handling station pushes the updated image to the Docker registry.

+## Developing a FHIR client
+We plan to develop a web application for easy query FHIR server instead of a manual one shown in the notebook.
+We plan to extend the "SMART on FHIR client" (https://github.com/smart-on-fhir/client-py) for that.